jubs12/transformers/README.md

 ## Results

-Transformers repository was modified to output predictions.py in output/{MODEL}/{TASK}
+Transformers repository was modified to output predictions.py in output/{MODEL}/{TASK}.
+Evaluations and XML ASSIN are in output/{MODEL}/.

-XML ASSIN formatted output are also available.
-Similarity labels were not modified.
+XML ASSIN Similarity labels were not modified.